-Step Back in Time in Indonesia
+Step Back in Time with a Superyacht Charter in Indonesia

 Contributed by: Rebecca Taylor

 When was the last time you went on vacation to somewhere truly magical?
-Some place almost forgotten by time, and untouched by the Western world?
+Someplace almost forgotten by time, and untouched by the Western world?
 When you discover Indonesia, you can do just that.

 Within the West Papua region, you’ll find Raja Ampat, truly a diver’s paradise, and something you simply must do while in the area.
 If diving isn’t quite your thing, the clear blue seas are perfect grounds for snorkelling too.
 Slap on a mask, grab some fins and surf along the surface spying colourful fish, reef sharks (don’t worry they won’t bother you!), sea turtles and so much more.
 Recently ranked number one snorkelling destination by CNN Travel, come and see what all the fuss is about.